wp-plugins/creative-commons-configurator-1/readme.txt

 1. `bccl_cc_extra_permissions_template` - applied to the text that is generated by the license generator.
 The hooked function should accept and return 1 argument: a string.
 1. `bccl_cc_full_license_block` - applied to the text that is generated by the license generator.
 The hooked function should accept and return 1 argument: a string.
 1. `bccl_cc_minimal_license_block` - applied to the text that is generated by the license generator.
 The hooked function should accept and return 1 argument: a string.
-1. `bccl_cc_license_image_url` - applied to the URL of the image of the used license.
+1. `bccl_license_image_url` - applied to the URL of the image of the used license.
 The hooked function should accept and return 1 argument: a URL.

 **Example 1**: you want to append a copyright notice to the CC license text.